ebarojas/RI5C/PAPER.md

 # Statement of need

-`RI5C` is an interactive blockchain explorer web app that allows users to input a smart contract and visualise the network of internal transactions.
-It is written in Python which allows for web-serving application, data-analysis and treatment.
-It was designed to be used via a www.ri5c.com but it's components are modular enough that users can download the code and customise queries, graphs and networks. `RI5C` relies heavily on Google's Big Query Ethereum daily clones.
+`RI5C` is an interactive blockchain explorer packaged as a web-application that allows users to visualise a network model of a subset of transactions on the Ethereum Blockchain, which is filtered by smart-contract addresses that represent a cryptocurrency.
+It is written in Python which allows for data collection, analysis and treatment as well as an easy web serving application.
+The first layer of interaction was designed to be used via www.ri5c.com [@ri5c] but its components are modular enough that users can clone the code and customise queries, graphs and networks. `RI5C` relies heavily on Google's Big Query Ethereum daily clones.

 `RI5C` was designed to be used by developers, students, authorities and investors to further understand the behaviour of cryptocurrencies.
-It was the result of a PhD Thesis [cite PhD].
-The visualisation capacities, ease and speed of use to non-technical users has aided in the understanding of these complex systems by a great number of people. `RI5C` has already processed thousands of network models through its web app www.ri5c.com.
+It was the result of a PhD Thesis [@ri5c_phd:2020].
+The visualisation capacities, ease and speed of use to non-technical users has aided in the understanding of these complex systems by a great number of people. `RI5C` has already processed queries for thousands of users through its web-application [@ri5c].

 <!--
 # Citations